-Katy Tang is a land use professional in Farella Braun + Martel’s Real Estate and Land Use Department.
+Katy Tang is a land use analyst in Farella Braun + Martel’s Real Estate and Land Use Department.

 Prior to joining Farella, Katy served on the San Francisco Board of Supervisors as the District Four Supervisor representing the Sunset and Parkside neighborhood for six years.
 She was appointed to the Board of Supervisors in 2013 by then-Mayor Ed Lee.
 In a special election that November, Katy was elected in her own right and won re-election in 2014.
 During her tenure, she served as chair of the Land Use and Transportation Committee.
 Prior to serving on the Board of Supervisors, she was a legislative aide to former Supervisor Carmen Chu and, before that, a staffer in then-Mayor Gavin Newsom’s Office of Public Policy and Finance.